georgeto/Daffodil/README.md

+# NOTE: Daffodil officially recreated on Github
+In the meantime, the author of Daffodil has officially resurrected the project by [recreating the official repository on Github](https://github.com/manusoft-gh/manusoft-daffodil) himself.
+There he also provides a pre-built MSI installer for installing Daffodil.
+Definetly have a look [there](https://github.com/manusoft-gh/manusoft-daffodil) if you are interested in Daffodil!

+---

 # Daffodil
 Daffodil provides native multi-targeting platform toolsets for Visual Studio 2010 C++ developers who need to target older versions of Visual